ChernyshevT/LTPLib_project/README.md

 #### Explicit scheme
 This is 2nd-order integrator utilizes Leap-Frog algorithm with Boris splitting scheme [^birdsall2018].
-This scheme is is widely known and it is *de-facto standard* in context of plasma simulation.
+This scheme is is widely known and it is *de-facto standard* in context of plasma simulation [^vxb-rotation].
 In this scheme samples' coordinates and velocities are shifted by $\delta t/2$:
 ```math
 	\left\{\begin{align}